danielmahardhika/kontan-news-scraper/README.md

 # Kontan News Scraper

-Proyek ini adalah scraper berita dari situs Kontan yang fokus pada topik tarif Trump.
-Scraper ini menggunakan Python dan beberapa pustaka untuk mengambil dan mengolah data berita.
+This project is a news scraper for the Kontan website, focusing on the topic of Trump tariffs.
+The scraper uses Python and several libraries to collect and process news data.

-## Fitur
+## Features

-- Mengambil judul, tanggal, link, dan konten berita.
+- Retrieves titles, dates, links, and content of news articles.
-- Menyimpan data ke dalam file CSV.
+- Saves data into a CSV file.
-- Mengklasifikasikan berita menjadi "Straight News" dan "In-Depth News" berdasarkan jumlah kata.
+- Classifies news into "Straight News" and "In-Depth News" based on word count.